KVSlab/VaMPy/automatedPreProcessing/README.md

 # automatedPreProcessing
-Describes a pipeline for automated pre processing of surfaces using vmtk.
+Describes a pipeline for automated pre-processing of surfaces using vmtk.

 ## Running remote jobs